PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

   <img src="/images/blog/overtone/density_averaged_power_spectrum.png" alt="Residual spectra showing harmonic artifact suppression under cyclic patch modulation" width="50%" style="mix-blend-mode: darken;">
 </p>

-The second major result of the paper is that this approach to tokenization not only improves compute flexibility but also improves the predictions themselves.
+The second main result of the paper is that this approach not only improves compute flexibility, but also improves the predictions themselves.

-When a model rolls out autoregressively using the same patch size at every step, the patch lattice remains fixed.
-This means the same boundary-related errors can be injected at the same spatial frequencies over and over again.
-We show that this leads to **harmonic artifact accumulation**: residual power concentrates at patch-related harmonics, and visible grid patterns emerge in the predicted fields.
+When a model rolls out autoregressively using the same patch size at every step, the patch lattice stays fixed.
+That means the same boundary-related errors can be injected at the same spatial frequencies over and over.
+We show that this leads to **harmonic artifact accumulation**: residual power piles up at patch-related harmonics, and visible grid patterns appear in the predicted fields.

-Cyclic schedules break this coherence.
-By varying the patch or stride size across rollout steps, Overtone prevents those errors from repeatedly reinforcing at the same frequencies.
-Instead, the errors are distributed more broadly, reducing the structured buildup that causes checkerboard-like artifacts.
+Cyclic schedules break that coherence.
+By varying the patch or stride size across rollout steps, Overtone prevents errors from repeatedly reinforcing at the same frequencies.
+Instead, the error gets spread more broadly, which reduces the structured buildup that causes checkerboard-like artifacts.

-In practice, this leads to visibly cleaner rollouts and significantly lower long-horizon error.
+In practice, this gives visibly cleaner rollouts and lower long-horizon error.
 Across our experiments, cyclic modulation reduces 10-step rollout VRMSE by up to 30-40% relative to conventional fixed-patch baselines.

 ---